-We will be having its next monthly meeting on February 13 at 10:00am.
-Contact Rob Friedman for the log in information.
+We will be having our next monthly meeting on February 13 at 10:00am.
+Contact Rob Friedman for the log-in information.

 1. Sisterhood and Fundraising are working together selling Mishloach Manot Gift Bags this year with your own personal greeting.
 The cost is $10.00 for one bag, 2 bags for $18.00, 3 bags for $24.00, 4 bags for $28.00 and $4.00 for each additional gift bag.
 If you choose to give a bag to the entire congregation the cost is $196.00.
 All orders must be in by February 28th.
 If you have any questions, please contact Arlene Stein at 732-367-4046 or Janet Seltzer at 732-367-9348.

 Bags can be picked up March 16th during services, and March 17th through April 1st during CAO business hours.

 2. February 20th at 7:00PM we will once again be having a fun night playing Bingo!

 3. March 20th at 11:00AM Gary the Great.
 Acclaimed Magician and Mentalist.
 Gary the Great (A.K.A.
 Gary Ferrar) has headlined for multi-billion-dollar companies (Burberry, Morgan Stanley, Ralph Lauren) and has performed for casual rooftop events.
 Up next, he will captivate us.
 A member of the International Brotherhood of Magicians, Gary has performed on Fox News Channel and Americas Got Talent and serves as a magic consultant for National Television Commercials and Theater Productions.
 YOUR ENTIRE FAMILY WILL ENJOY THIS SHOW!
 Flyer and additional information will follow!